At The Morley Academy we are determined to provide our students with a safe, secure and happy environment in which to learn.

 At The Morley Academy we have a zero tolerance bullying policy.
 However, we do recognise that confronting the bullies could make the situation worse.
 As long as the safety of your child or any other is not at risk we are happy to deal with the problem as your child wishes.
 This may mean simply monitoring the situation or we can do a full investigation.
 This will involve collecting statements from the all students concerned, including witnesses.
 On receiving these, we will do an investigation to establish the facts and from this sanctions will be given if necessary.

-- Your child will receive daily support from their Student Performance Leader.
+- Your child will receive daily support from their Pastoral Team.